BinaryBhaskar/restaurant/README.md

    - Add/Remove new items easily.

 ### Order Tracking
-   - Monitor the status of food orders.
+   - Check the details of food orders.